gabrielgo-ctf/write-ups/RHme3/FullCompromise/README.md

 - wait
 - send 0x61 bytes (any values)
 - wait
-- send "*"
+- send "\*"

-Here is the code I prepared to send the password (after some tests I determined that a good time of waits was 6 seconds, with little values sometimes I had some errors in the values I wanted to write)
+Here is the code I prepared to send the password (after some tests I determined that a good time of waits was 6 seconds, with smaller values sometimes I had some errors in the values I wanted to write)
 ```cs
 private void sendPassword(byte[] pwd)
 {